Edward C. Malesic: Priesthood

 In 1992, Malesic left St. Rose to become campus minister at Millersville University of Pennsylvania in Millersville.
 The diocese transferred him from Millersville in 1996 to serve as an auditor in the ecclesiastical tribunal.
 Two years later, Bishop Nicholas C. Dattilo named Malesic as defender of the bond and canonical consulter for the tribunal.

 Malesic became associated with the Newman Center at Messiah College in Mechanicsburg, Pennsylvania, from 2000 to 2004.
 The diocese in 2004 assigned him as first administrator and then pastor at Holy Infant Parish in York Haven, Pennsylvania.
 Malesic remained at Holy Infant until his consecration as bishop in 2015.

 With his studies in canon law, Malesic served in various roles in the diocesan tribunal.
 They include auditor, adjutant judicial vicar, and secretary for canonical services.
 Bishop Kevin C. Rhoades appointed Malesic as judicial vicar and secretary of canonical services in 2006.

 Bishop of Greensburg

 Pope Francis named Malesic as bishop of Greensburg on April 24, 2015.
 He was consecrated in the Cathedral of the Blessed Sacrament in Greensburg on July 13, 2015, by Archbishop Charles J. Chaput, with Bishops Lawrence Eugene Brandt and Ronald William Gainer as co-consecrators.

 On June 22, 2020, a man filed a lawsuit against Malesic, the Diocese of Greensburg, and Cardinal Donald Wuerl.
 The plaintiff said that Reverend Joseph L. Sredzinski, a priest in Fayette County, Pennsylvania, sexually abused him beginning in 1991, from age 11 to 17.
 Reports of the lawsuit did not explain Malesic's involvement.

 Bishop of Cleveland

 Pope Francis appointed Malesic as bishop of the Diocese of Cleveland on July 16, 2020.
 He was installed on September 14, 2020.

+In 2023, Malesic issued new policies concerning LGBTQ Catholics, prohibiting all diocesan employees and students from undergoing gender-affirming surgery and using bathrooms or pronouns different than those affiliated with their sex as assigned at birth.
+The policies also require parents to be notified if their child is experiencing "gender dysphoria or gender confusion."
+This drew criticism from some parents, LGBTQ advocates, and elected officials, including Cleveland mayor Justin Bibb.

+In 2025, Malesic expressed his support for a special message from the United States Conference of Catholic Bishops that criticized the mass deportation efforts during the second presidency of Donald Trump, recognizing the "pre-eminent dignity of every human being" and advocating for "responsible and reasonable immigration reform to fix a broken system."